manoskouvarakis/home-finder/README.md

 In configuration file (config.js) you can set:
 - The search url
 - The interval (in minutes) of each search
+- Enable/Disable Mail
+- If mail is enabled, you should set user, pass and recipients addresses

 ### Installation